joralgra/wordleBOT/README.md

 Execute main.py to start the console application.

+Introduce a wildcard for each character of the word:

+  **-a** --> States that the 'a' was GREY at that position.
+(The final words doesn't have 'a')

+  **!a** --> States that the 'a' was GREEN at that position.
+(The final words has 'a' at that specific position)

+  **?a** --> States that the 'a' was YELLOW at that position.
+(The final words has 'a' at other position)

+### p.e
+The input string **-a?m!i-g!o**

+- States that the final word doesn't have 'a' or 'g' (GREYS).
+- States that the final word has 'i' and 'o' (GREENS) are in his correct place.
+- States that the final word has 'm' but is in other position, not in the second character (YELLOWS).

 _For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>